- This event has passed.

 The Black Artist Talk presents T.W.E.R.K.
 A conversation centering transnational artistic dance work and practices that evokes revolutionary kinship

 Join us on October 9th, 2021 for The Black Artist Talk: T.W.E.R.K., a conversation centering transnational dance works and practices that evokes revolutionary kinship.
 This talk will be hosted by Artist-in-Residence, Michelle Grant-Murray with speaker Dr. Carole Boyce-Davies, Professor English and African Studies.
 Light refreshments will be offered.
 Talk will be held at the Deering Estate Visitor Center Theater.

-COST: Free & open to the public with limited seating; RSVP required via Eventbrite.com.
+COST: Free with RSVP via Eventbrite.com.
+Seating is limited.
 Event time: 2PM- 4PM.

 The Black Artist Talk is program developed by Michelle Grant Murray.
 The Black Artist Talk program is dedicated to engaging conversations with Black artists to discuss current events, the arts, dance making, pedagogy, social justice, his/hers-tory, futurism, and the here and now.
 The Black Artist Talk was first developed by Michelle Grant-Murray in 2016, as an Artist-in-Residence at the historic Deering Estate.